-GHURA will review the passbook rate annually, in December of each year.
+GHURA will review the passbook rate annually.
 The rate will not be adjusted unless the current PHA rate is no longer within 0.75 percent of the national rate.
 If it is no longer within 0.75 percent of the national rate, the passbook rate will be set at the current national rate.